How to Start an LLC in Rhode Island (Step-by-Step Guide)

 There are several companies operating in Rhode Island that make it simple to set up a Rhode Island LLC.
 Essentially, you work directly with the formation company, instead of the Secretary of State.
 The company guides you through the entire process, ensuring that everything is done accurately and efficiently.

 Two great options for this service are ZenBusiness and Northwest Registered Agent.
-Of these two, ZenBusiness is cheaper (the basic plan is just $49), while Northwest is famous for exceptional service.
+Of these two, Northwest offers free service for the first year (plus state fees), then $39/year (plus state fees), while ZenBusiness is famous for exceptional service.

 If you don’t use a service, you’ll simply need to put in more effort on your own.
 The steps below explain what you’ll need to do to start a RI limited liability company.